enric2186/soccer-research-group/content/home/welcome.md

 					evolutionary algorithm.
 Some other general purpose methods from the extensive family of metaheuristic algorithms are also considered to perform robust search in complex spaces obtaining high quality solutions in reasonable time.</p>

-<p style=" text-align: justify;">The <span class="resaltado">SOCCER lab </span> is devoted to develop advanced research in theoretical aspects and practical applications of soft computing.
+<p style=" text-align: justify;">The <b>SOCCER lab </b> is devoted to develop advanced research in theoretical aspects and practical applications of soft computing.
 					Its members are especially focused on solving complex real-world problems using soft computing methods.
 We have a deep previous experience on providing soft computing solutions to many different application areas as heating ventilation-air conditioning system control, information retrieval, electrical energy distribution, assembly line balancing, visual science map design and mining, medical image segmentation and registration, skeleton-based forensic identification, and economic modeling.